Enneagram Types in Stress- Learn

 Enneagram 1 in Stress

-Under stress, Type 1s might become overly critical of themselves and others.
-They may exhibit black-and-white thinking and become more rigid in their beliefs about right and wrong.
+Under stress, Type 1s become overly critical of themselves and others.
+They often exhibit black-and-white thinking and become more rigid in their beliefs about right and wrong.
 Outsiders might notice an increased tendency to nitpick or frustration over imperfections.

 Stressors: Unrealistic expectations, disorder, and perceived incompetence.